michelegargiulo/Witchery-Companion/README.md

   - **[Crystal Ball]** Tweak to customize Altar Power consumption for each use
   - **[Fetishes]** Tweak to customize cooldown of Sentinel and Twister spirit effects
   - **[Witch's Cauldron]** Tweak to set glass bottle size to 250mB instead of 333/334mB (depending if draining or filling)
+  - **[Spirit Portal Block]** Tweak to change texture and transparency to better reflect the original Witchery texture
 - **Entities**
   - **[Baba Yaga]** Tweak to modify gifts given to owners frequency, max distance and max items
   - **[Baba Yaga]** Tweak to give her own loot table instead of hard-coded loot, both on death and for gifted items